StevenBlack/hosts/readme_template.md

 In addition, the hosts amalgamater is extensible.
 You manage extensions by curating the `extensions/` folder tree.
 See the `porn` extension which is included, for example.

-## Generate your own amalgamated hosts file
+## Generate your own unified hosts file

-The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate an amalgamated hosts file based on the sources in the local `data/` subfolder.
+The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
 The script will prompt you Whether it should fetch updated versions (from locations defined by the update.info text file in each source's folder), otherwise it will use the `hosts` file that's already there.